eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 A linked list is a data structure that stores a variable number of elements, called the nodes of the list.
 Unlike a static array, the elements in a linked list are added dynamically.
 This means the size of a linked list doesn't need to be known at compile time.

 Because the elements are created dynamically at run time, there's no guarantee that they will be in contiguous memory.
-Therefore the elements need to be linked together using pointers.
+Therefore, the elements need to be linked together using pointers.
 Each element in a linked list contains a pointer to the next element.
 The pointers are updated as elements are added and removed from the list {% cite lkd -l 85 %}.

 ### Singly and doubly linked lists